reactive-systems-hamburg/docs/meetups-planning.md

 ##Topics & Speakers for future meetings

-__If you have ideas / wishes for future talks, please add to the list.__ _(If you can’t, because you don’t have write access, please request it from Markus or Lutz.)_
+If you have ideas / wishes for future talks, or other changes to this document, please branch or fork it and create a pull request.
+The organizers will either merge it or get in touch with you.

 If a topic doesn’t have a speaker, it’s up for grabs!
 If you’re interested in it, why not do a little research and then tell the group about it?